How Multi-Modal LLMs Reshape Visual Deep Learning Testing? A Comprehensive Study Through the Lens of Image Mutation: Image Mutations and Validation

 \subsection{MLLM-Based Mutations}

 In line with past image mutations in VDL testing, we explain how MLLMs can boost the mutation schemes from two aspects.

-\parh{Instruction-Driven.}~MLLM's success in the multimodal domain has revolutionized the image mutation paradigm.
-MLLMs enable translation between text and images, such that users can freely describe their anticipated mutation to a seed image using text instruction; MLLMs then generate the mutated image according to the instruction.
-This instruction-driven paradigm largely expands the covered semantics in image mutations and liberates the users' freedom to design the anticipated mutations.
-Moreover, by designing the proper text instruction, previous mutations discussed in \S~\ref{subsec:explicit} and \S~\ref{subsec:implicit} can be uniformly implemented using MLLMs.
+\parh{Unification \& Generalization: Instruction-Driven.}~MLLMs have revolutionized image mutation by enabling text-to-image translation.
+Users can describe the desired mutation for a seed image using text instructions, and MLLMs generate the mutated image accordingly.
+This instruction-driven paradigm enables VDL developers to uniformly implement previous mutations introduced in \S~\ref{subsec:explicit} and \S~\ref{subsec:implicit} and apply domain-specific mutations in \S~\ref{subsec:implicit} to more general scenarios, by designing the proper text instruction.

-\parh{Semantic-Additive.}~Besides the unified implementation of mutations mentioned above, the instruction-driven paradigm also introduces a new category of mutations, which we refer to as semantic-additive mutations.
-Instead of modifying existing semantics in images, these mutations can bring new semantics to the seed image (which are nearly infeasible using previous mutations).
-For example, the dog image in \F~\ref{fig:mutation} can be decorated with clothes to challenge the VDL system under test.
-Essentially, such additive capability enables a new dimension for the input mutation in VDL testing.
+\parh{Expansion: Semantic-Replacement.}~The instruction-driven paradigm also largely expands the covered semantics in image mutations.
+Unlike previous mutations that edit the status of semantics already presented in the seed image, MLLMs bring new mutations that can replace image semantics with new ones; we refer to this new category as semantic-replacement in the rest of this paper.
+For example, the dog image's main body can be replaced with clothes (see \F~\ref{fig:mutation}) to further challenge the VDL system's recognition.

-Knowledgeable readers may wonder the differences between semantic-additive mutations with the object insertion adopted in testing object-based VDL systems~\cite{wang2020metamorphic,yuan2021perception,yu2022automated}.
-We clarify that semantic-additive mutations operate in semantic-level and are finer-grained, which often require reasoning the relation and hierarchy between semantics (either intra- or inter-object).
+\parh{Comparison with Object Insertion.} Knowledgeable readers may wonder the differences between semantic-replacement mutations with the object insertion adopted in testing object-based VDL systems~\cite{wang2020metamorphic,yuan2021perception,yu2022automated}.
+We clarify that semantic-replacement mutations operate in semantic-level and are finer-grained, which often require reasoning the relation and hierarchy between semantics (either intra- or inter-object).
 For example, the ``dressing with clothes'' mutation in \F~\ref{fig:mutation} needs to understand and identify the dog's body and \textit{replace} it with appropriate clothes.
 Object insertion, in contrast, does not perceive image semantics and only relies on object locations in the image, so that the inserted object will not overlap with existing ones.
-Since object insertion mostly applies to object-based VDL systems (e.g., the inserted object may affect the classification result), we omit it in this study.
+Moreover, prior object insertion mutation is not end-to-end, as they rely on object localization results from object detectors; we thus omit it in this study.